We live in motion when we create, share, and do what we love.

 That's why movement is ritual.
 Not because it's sacred.
 Because it's honest.
 It returns you to the exact place where the things that matter are.

 And it's why we didn't make Motion Roast as a coffee to drink before training.
-We made it to keep company with the moment — whichever one — where someone decides to pay attention again.
+We made it to keep company with the moment, whichever one, where someone decides to pay attention again.

 Keep reading